 Author contributions.
 Compounds were synthesized by SH, YH, and YM.
 EPR experiments were performed by KPD, TK, and RB.
-Data analysis was performed by KPD and RB, and the manuscript written by KPD with input from all authors.
+Data analysis was performed by KPD and RB and the manuscript written by KPD with input from all the authors.

 Competing interests.
-The authors declare no competing interests
+The authors declare that they have no conflict of interest.